 Android provides "themes" as a mechanism for applications to apply styles across an entire Activity or application.
-Android 3.0 introduced a new "Holo" or "holographic" theme as a set of defined styles for application developers to use if they want to match the Holo theme look and feel as defined by the Android SDK [Resources, 24].
+Android 4.2 includes a "Holo" or "holographic" theme as a set of defined styles for application developers to use if they want to match the Holo theme look and feel as defined by the Android SDK [Resources, 24].
 Device implementations MUST NOT alter any of the Holo theme attributes exposed to applications [Resources, 25].

-Android 4.0 introduced a new "Device Default" theme as a set of defined styles for application developers to use if they want to match the look and feel of the device theme as defined by the device implementer.
+Android 4.2 includes a new "Device Default" theme as a set of defined styles for application developers to use if they want to match the look and feel of the device theme as defined by the device implementer.
 Device implementations MAY modify the DeviceDefault theme attributes exposed to applications [Resources, 25].